 What to See at Istanbul Modern Art Museum?

 There are temporary and permanent exhibitions to be seen at the Istanbul Modern Art Museum.
 In addition, the false ceiling designed by Richard Wentworth is among the most famous works of the museum.

 The permanent collection is located on the ground floor of the museum.
 The permanent exhibition hall spreads over a wide area and promises a comfortable visit.
 Works of art produced in Turkey at the beginning of the 20th century until today, can be seen along with descriptive texts and videos.

 Visitors are literally witnessing the transformation of Turkey’s modern and contemporary art up to the present from the past.
 In this section, it is possible to see the works of some painters from the late Ottoman period.

+Since the short-term exhibitions and the photo gallery are located on the same floor, you can visit them one after the other.
 In the Photo Gallery, the development of photography in the world over time is on display.
 In addition, exhibitions organized by local and foreign photographers take place in this part of the museum.

-Istanbul Modern Cafe and Restaurant
+4. Istanbul Modern Cafe & Restaurant

 Istanbul Modern Art Museum Entrance Fee